jmkoni/Practice-Java/README.md

 # Practice-Java
-Java programs that I've written for various classes
+Java programs that I've written for various classes.
+I've divided it up into Intro to Java and Data Structures.
+Within Intro to Java, I have stand-alone applications and Maven projects.